DrewLab/Garborg_2025_Figures/simulations/readme.md

 Computations were carried out using COMSOL Multiphysics (www.comsol.com), Version 6.2.

-# Folder "Main COMSOL Files:"
+# Folder "Main COMSOL Files"
 ---------------------------
 	This folder contains three COMSOL Multiphysics files:
 		* main_Fig6_ExtendedDataFig7_SuppFigs7_and_12.mph: Use this file to generate the data reported in Figure 6, Extended Data Figure 7, and Supplementary Figures 7 and 12.